Inist-CNRS/node-jbj/README.md

         "path": "main",
       }
     };
 ```

 ## Variables

-Variable can be set using $ plus an dot notation path.
+Variable can be set using $ plus a dot notation path.

 ```javascript
 	var stylesheet = {